 Here Emma shares the uniqueness of camping in Wahiba Sands, the solitude of the dunes and the surprisingly high level of comfort, service and style achieved in such a secluded but beautiful part of the world.

-Our tented camp deep in the dunes of Oman’s Wahiba Sands, was a complete highlight of our Middle Eastern trip and traveling to get there was an experience in itself.
+Our tented camp deep in the dunes of Oman’s Wahiba Sands, was a complete highlight of our Middle Eastern trip and travelling to get there was an experience in itself.

 To arrive at Sharqiya (Eastern) Sands (more commonly referred to as Wahiba Sands) we opted for a scenic journey over the Eastern Hajar Mountains.
 Our journey took us on a near vertical ascent to the plateau of the mountain range and included some hair-raising, hairpin bends.
 Despite this, the drive was extremely worthwhile and we were able to glimpse remote villages and shepherd’s enclosures which until recently were inaccessible by car.
 The panoramas of the arid, rugged stone mountains were unforgettable.